 Toppings That Make You Look Like You Tried

-Want your meal prep bowls to look Instagram-worthy?
-It’s all about the finishing touches.
-These take zero effort but make everything feel more restaurant-quality:
+Want your plant-based meal prep bowls to look Instagram-worthy?
+It’s all about finishing touches:

-• Nutritional yeast – Cheesy flavor without the dairy
+- Nutritional yeast – Cheesy flavor without dairy

 Time-Saving Shortcuts Nobody Talks About

-Pre-cut frozen vegetables cook up just as nicely as fresh ones.
+Some shortcuts are worth it.
+Pre-cut frozen vegetables cook just as nicely as fresh ones.
 Frozen edamame?
 Already shelled.
 Canned beans instead of dried?
-Totally valid.
-Rinse them well and no one will judge you.
+Totally valid—rinse well and you’re good.

 Making It Work with Your Actual Life